awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="es-8-remediation"></a>

-To enable TLS encryption, use the [https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-configuration-api.html#es-configuration-api-actions-updateelasticsearchdomainconfig](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-configuration-api.html#es-configuration-api-actions-updateelasticsearchdomainconfig) API operation to configure the [https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-configuration-api.html#es-configuration-api-datatypes-domainendpointoptions](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-configuration-api.html#es-configuration-api-datatypes-domainendpointoptions) in order to set the `TLSSecurityPolicy`\.
-For more information, see the *Amazon Elasticsearch Service Developer Guide*\.
+To enable TLS encryption, use the [https://docs.aws.amazon.com/opensearch-service/latest/developerguide/configuration-api.html#configuration-api-actions-updatedomainconfig](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/configuration-api.html#configuration-api-actions-updatedomainconfig) API operation to configure the [https://docs.aws.amazon.com/opensearch-service/latest/developerguide/configuration-api.html#configuration-api-datatypes-domainendpointoptions](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/configuration-api.html#configuration-api-datatypes-domainendpointoptions) in order to set the `TLSSecurityPolicy`\.
+For more information, see the *Amazon OpenSearch Service Developer Guide*\.

 ## \[GuardDuty\.1\] GuardDuty should be enabled<a name="fsbp-guardduty-1"></a>